AdonisExchange/ADON-Explorer/README.md

 **NOTE:** The following instructions are for Linux users only, but installing and configuring another webserver should be possible on any OS

-A few steps are involved in setting up another webserver that can bind to port 80 and forward all incoming traffic to the eIquidus node.js app.
+A few steps are involved in setting up another webserver that can bind to port 80 and forward all incoming traffic to the ADON-Explorer node.js app.
 Any commercial webserver can be used to create the reverse proxy, but in this case, Nginx will be used as an example:

 1. Install Nginx with the following terminal cmd: